Insider Tips for Enjoying Yellowstone in Winter

-- Ski shuttles operate three times daily ferrying visitors from Mammoth Hot Springs to the Indian Creek Cross Country Ski Area.
-Another shuttle carries skiers from Old Faithful Snow Lodge.
+- Ski shuttles operate three times daily, ferrying visitors from Mammoth Hot Springs to the Indian Creek Cross-Country Ski Area.
+Another shuttle carries skiers from Old Faithful Snow Lodge to nearby trails.

 - Join a group for a full-day ski tour in the park’s spectacular Grand Canyon of the Yellowstone region.
-A shorter five-mile guided tour hugs the Fire Hole River.
+A shorter five-mile guided Lone Star Excursion hugs the Fire Hole River.